 This is our newest teaching pack.
 It explores nuclear weapons themes from the Cold War, and gets students to compare and contrast this learning with the world situation today.
 It received a fantastic review in Teach Secondary magazine.
 The most popular workshop from this resource is currently War Game, a decision-making strategy game which puts students in the shoes of world leaders at the time of the Cuban Missile Crisis.
 To browse the other workshops on offer from this pack click here.

 Like The Bomb Factor, the teaching pack that this workshop is based on has been awarded the Quality Mark of the Association for Citizenship Teaching.
 The students look at examples of pressure groups, and how they operate.
-Then, in small groups, create their own on issue where they want to see change, and present it to the class.
+Then, as a group, they create their own campaign on issue where they want to see change, and present it to the class.
+Under Pressure explores the ins and outs of political organising.
 To browse this lesson plan, and the others from the pack click here.

 Sadako’s Peace Cranes

 Students learn the story of Hiroshima victim Sadako Sasaki, a young girl who became a global symbol of peace after folding 1600 origami cranes, despite suffering from terminal leukaemia as a result of the bomb’s radiation.
 They then make their own origami peace crane or swan.
 This teaching pack featured in the Teach Secondary Resource Guide 2019, where it received a glowing review.
 The pack’s content is also applicable to KS2 students.
 Browse the lesson here.

 The following workshops, from our new teaching pack Critical Mass, are now available to schools and teacher training institutions.
 Critical Mass explores how groups with different power respond to nuclear weapons issues.

 Students step into the shoes of state leaders, and try to negotiate nuclear deals without losing face.
 This workshop focuses on gender and conflict resolution.